reggieflete/SQL_Projects/README.md

 ## 📊 **Analysis**

-Each query in this project aimed at investigating specific aspects of the **data analyst job market**.
-Here’s how I approached each question:
+Each query in this project aimed at investigating specific aspects of the **data analyst job market**

----

 ### 💰 **1.
 Top-Paying Data Analyst Jobs**